Wollivan/SquadronLeader/FAQ.md

 Currently no, but its something we are working towards!

-### My opponent just rolled their attack dice, is it too late for me to declare that I'm rolling my Ace Bonus dice?

-No, so long as you declare before rolling any of your own dice.

 ### What happens when I try to execute a maneuver but my opponents plane token is in the way?

 If you can't execute a maneuver without finishing it in the same place as an opponent, you can't choose that maneuver.

 However, if you need to move an opponent's token out of the way so you can put the maneuver template down, use another maneuver template to make sure you don't forget where your opponent's plane token was originally.

-### My opponent just rolled three 8s on the attack dice, what can I do?
+### My opponent just rolled three 6s on the attack dice, what can I do?

 Hope you have enough Health left and roll very well, that pilot has good aim!